snadi/MSRDemos/Demos.md

-## About
+# About

-This repo contains a bunch of demos related to mining various kinds of information from different data sources (e.g., git repos, GitHub repos, Stack Overflow), as well as analyzing different software information (e.g., code structure, code changes, textual information etc.).
+This repo contains a bunch of demos related to mining various kinds of information from different data sources (e.g., git repos, GitHub repos, Stack Overflow).
+These are simple use cases just to demonstrate available options and how to get started.

-The demos are prepared by [Sarah Nadi](tt
+The demos are prepared by [Sarah Nadi](https://sarahnadi.org) and are mainly used in CMPUT 663 at the University of Alberta.

-## Running Demos
+# Running the Demos

 The repo comes with a Dockerfile that takes care of using the correct version of python and setting up dependencies.

 To build the Docker image (this will take a bit of time):

 ```
-docker build --tag=msrdemo .
+docker build --tag=msrdemo:f19 .
 ```

 To run the docker image: